AndriiJunior/coinInfo_API/README.md

-When you double click opens a list of prices in different currencies.
+When you double click on cryptocurrencies icon opens a list of prices in different currencies.